Top

 Results

 Table 1 summarizes the results for all stages combined, for Randomized Controlled Trials, and for specific outcomes.
 Table 2 shows results by treatment stage.
 Figure 3 plots individual results by treatment stage.
-Figure 4, 5, 6, 7, and 8 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, ventilation, ICU admission, and hospitalization.
+Figure 4, 5, 6, 7, 8, and 9 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, ventilation, ICU admission, hospitalization, and sufficiency studies.

 Table 1.
 Random effects meta-analysis for all stages combined, for Randomized Controlled Trials, and for specific outcomes.
 Results show the percentage improvement with treatment and the 95% confidence interval. * p<0.05.